djarmengod/mycheatsheet/generalNotes/softwareLicenses/ReadMe.md

 ## GPL, AGPL and SaaS:
 The GPL licenses are the most common open source licenses and generally the most problematic for companies developing software.
 SaaS companies are more free to use GPL licensed-code because the obligations of the GPL are triggered upon software distribution and SaaS software by nature is not distributed.
 In essence, the obligation to make source code available is triggered not just by distribution but also by allowing use over a network.
 These licenses are much less common than the GPL, but are still out there and are designed to plug what has been considered a **loophole** in the GPL.

+*Triggering factor*
+The difference between the GPL and the AGPL in relation to SaaS is that the triggering factor in the AGPL is not just by distribution, modification but also by allowing use over a network, while in the GPL the triggering factor for license enforcement is distribution.

 ## No License:
 The other “license type” that SaaS companies should watch out for is no license.
 In the vast majority of audits we perform we find code that has been appropriated from the Internet, but with no clear license.
 The default of *copyright* law is that if it’s not your software and you don’t have permission (i.e. a license) you don’t have the right to use it.